dridritwo/auxent_adrien_groupomania/README.md

 # Groupomania, project 7 for Openclassrooms by Adrien Auxent

-With boiler-plate inspired by : https://dev.to/juliest88/how-to-build-rest-api-with-nodejs-express-and-mysql-31jk
+Groupomania is a social network to share media and text between employees.
+This is a student project.

+It was created following instructions from Openclassrooms' project 7, within its Web Developer carreer path.

-Front end of project can be found at : https://github.com/dridritwo/auxent-adrien-groupomania-front
+Front-end of project can be found at : https://github.com/dridritwo/auxent-adrien-groupomania-front

 ### Getting Started